 2. Mobile Technology

-3. Cloud Computing and SaaS Tools
+3. Cloud Computing and Collaboration Tools

-• Cloud storage ensures that work is accessible from anywhere.
+- Cloud storage ensures accessibility from anywhere.

 4. Digital Payments and Fintech Solutions